If there’s one thing I’ve learned about Clevelanders in the time I’ve been running this blog, it’s this: CLEVELAND LOVES CHRISTMAS.

 There’s always a long list of things to do in Cleveland at Christmas, from going ice skating to seeing theater productions to visiting pop-up holiday markets and bars.
 But by far my favorite part of the Christmas season in Cleveland revolves around the decorations – and especially the holiday lights.

-There are no shortage of holiday light displays on offer each Christmas in the Cleveland area, whether they’re big commercial displays or smaller ones at peoples’ homes.
+There is no shortage of holiday light displays on offer each Christmas in the Cleveland area, whether they’re big commercial displays or smaller ones at people’s homes.

-Note: We try to keep this post updated as much as possible in the run-up to the holiday season!
-Info was last updated on December 10, 2022.
+Note: I try to keep this post updated as much as possible in the run-up to the holiday season!
+Info was last updated on December 4, 2025.

 Where to See the Best Christmas Lights in Cleveland